Key Takeaways

 4. Contributing to the community

-Some DNA screening programs are community health research programs, meaning they offer their screenings as a way of improving the health of the general population as a whole.
-The goal of these programs is to gather as much information as possible to support new research discoveries that could help individuals and their families in the future.
+GenoWell is a community health research program, meaning it offers genetic screening as a way of improving the health of the general population as a whole.
+The goal of this program is to gather as much information as possible to support new research discoveries that could help individuals and their families, today and in the future.

 5. Easy sharing with current providers